Corel VideoStudio Pro 2021

 The program comes fully loaded with way more than enough transitions for those of you that love those things, most of which can be customized using key-frames offering excellent control.

 Transitions can be added to a project by simply dragging and dropping the transition on to the timeline where you want it.

-In the Ultimate 2019 version that are about 2000 individual effects or filters and in the Pro 2019 version about 1500 most of which can be further tailored to your individual desires.
+In the Ultimate 2021 version there are about 2000 individual effects or filters and in the Pro 2021 version about 1500 most of which can be further tailored to your individual desires.

 Any specific effect or setting that you use regularly can be saved and named as a personal preset then dragged to the timeline any time you need it in the future.